-Welcome to the WiNGS Center at Ebby’s Place.
-This is the place where women come to create their path to a better future.
+Welcome to the WiNGS Center at Ebby’s Place where women come to create their path to a better future.

 The WiNGS Center is conveniently located at 2603 Inwood Road, across from the Inwood Road/Love Field DART Station.
-Opened in 2015, the Center offers education classes, peer groups to meet others working on similar goals, a computer lab, free wifi, and a variety of programs that help women become strong mothers, financially secure, and successful in the workplace.
+Opened in 2015, the Center offers education classes, peer groups, a computer lab, free WiFi, and a variety of programs that help women become strong mothers, financially secure and successful in the workplace.

 If you are a woman looking to learn more about our programs, click here.